Tuesday, March 30, 2010

 Monday, March 15, 2010

-meet the alphabet - letters and vowels Ri and Rii
+Meet the alphabet - letters and vowels Ri and Rii

-the vowel Ri, calligraphic (left), single stroke cursive (right)
+The vowel Ri, calligraphic (left), single stroke cursive (right)

-this vowel sound is the one of the most confusing sounds in sanskrit, that have also got modified in regional languages in two different ways, unlike any other sounds. the other sound being that of 'GY'/'jn' (ज्ञ) as in GYaana/JNaana (ज्ञान)
+This vowel sound is the one of the most confusing sounds in Sanskrit, that have also got modified in regional languages in two different ways, unlike any other sounds.
+The other sound being that of 'GY'/'jn' (ज्ञ) as in GYaana/JNaana (ज्ञान)

 short sound - RRi (ITRANS); ऋ (devanAgarI); ṛ (IAST)